-- Do not adjust the seat while driving.
+Do not adjust the seat while driving.
 After adjusting the seat, make sure that it is locked in position.
 To ensure that the seat is locked securely, try to move the seat forward or backward without using the adjusting lever or button.
-Do not put packages, pets or other objects between the driver's and front passenger co-captain's seat. - ☐ If equipped with reclining seats: to minimize the risk of personal injury in the event of a collision or sudden stop, always keep both the driver's captain and passenger co-captain seat backs in a nearly upright position while the motorhome is moving.
+Do not put packages, pets or other objects between the driver's and front passenger co-captain's seat.
+If equipped with reclining seats: to minimize the risk of personal injury in the event of a collision or sudden stop, always keep both the driver's captain and passenger co-captain seat backs in a nearly upright position while the motor home is moving.
 The protection provided by the seat belts may be reduced significantly when the seat back is reclined.
-Reclining the seats while the motorhome is moving may result in serious injury.

-☐ If equipped with power seats: keep hands and feet clear of the power seat. - ☐ If equipped with power seats: keep hands and feet clear of the power seat while in operating the power feature.
+Reclining the seats while the motor home is moving may result in serious injury.
+If equipped with power seats: keep hands and feet clear of the power seat while in operating the power feature.